 Reserva Ecológica Costanera Sur, Buenos Aires / Argentina · 2014 pinnacle parade

-Ricoletta cemetery on a grey day was good and the Reserva Ecológica Costanera Sur on a bright day better
+Recoleta cemetery on a gray day was good and the Reserva Ecológica Costanera Sur on a bright day better.

 It wasn't just another park that was an escape from the city.
 It was clearly an escape that happened to be a park.